lowRISC/opentitan/doc/project/checklist.md

 ### DESIGN_DELTAS_CAPTURED_V2

-It is possible for the design to have undergone some changes since the dv document and Testplan was reviewed prior to V1 stage.
-Please ensure that those deltas have been captured adequately in the dv document and the Testplan documents.
+It is possible for the design to have undergone some changes since the dv document and dv_plan was reviewed prior to V1 stage.
+Please ensure that those deltas have been captured adequately in the dv document and the dv_plan documents.

 ### DV_PLAN_COMPLETED

-dv document is fully completed in terms of content.
+Dv document is fully completed in terms of content.

 ### ALL_INTERFACES_EXERCISED